-- 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery lock switch (1) to the UNLOCK position.
+- 1 Turn off the computer and close the LCD screen lid. - 2 Slide the battery lock switch (1) inward.

-3 Slide and hold the battery release latch (2) and slide the battery pack away from the computer.
+3 Slide and hold the battery RELEASE latch (2) and slide the battery pack away from the computer.

 Shutting Down Your Computer Safely